 - The value of a commercial property will decline if a business can no longer provide on-site parking for customers.
 Think of Rice Village along Rice Blvd without the pull-in parking spaces in front of the businesses.

-One train of thought says that this is a plan to drive out the businesses so that a developer can build multi-story apartments and condos along the north side of Spruce.
+One train of thought says that this is a plan to drive out the businesses so that a developer can build mixed-use multi-story apartments and condos along the north side of Spruce.

 If you voted Yes for the $54 million dollar 2016 Bonds for Better Bellaire did you expect to bring harm to our longtime businesses?
-Give this some thought, because the City Manager and City Council are discussing another $47 million bond issue for 2019 or 2020!
+Give this some thought, because the City Manager and City Council are discussing another $40 to $50 million dollar bond issue for 2019 or 2020!

 Bellaire’s Debt is estimated to be $129.8 million at the end of FY2019